 Take beans to the party.
 Mix black beans with corn kernels, chopped tomato, pepper, lime juice, olive oil and seasonings for a hearty salsa.
 Toss cooked white beans with olive oil and seasonings for a great dip.
 Create homemade hummus, a Middle Eastern spread with chickpeas, tahini and other ingredients.
 Check www.realage.com for recipes.

-Page 2 of 2 - Bake with beans.
+Bake with beans.
 Trendy, gluten-free bean flour adds flavor, protein and tenderness to muffins, quick breads, even cakes.
 White bean and chickpea flour also work well in baking.

 Black-bean flour is terrific as a thickener in sauces.

 Serve a new comfort food.
 Warm beans seasoned with your favorite spices and a dab of oil are a great replacement for mashed potatoes.
 Serve skinless, herbed chicken, grilled salmon, or shrimp skewers on a bed of white beans flavored with rosemary, garlic and a dash of olive oil.

 Try a meatless or nearly meatless bean entree.
 Three-bean chili, lentil burgers, bean soups and stews — there are plenty of ways to harness the satisfaction of beans in a meatless meal.
 Or add a little meat, like lean pork or chicken; you don't need a lot with this versatile all-star on board.